 Edwards products are supported by a world-wide network of Edwards Service Centres.
 Each Service Centre offers a wide range of options including: equipment decontamination; service exchange; repair; rebuild and testing to factory specifications.
 Equipment which has been serviced, repaired or rebuilt is returned with a full warranty.

-Local Service Centres can also provide Edwards engineers to support on-site maintenance, service or repair of equipment.
+The local Service Centre can also provide Edwards engineers to support on-site maintenance, service or repair of the equipment.

 For more information about service options, contact the nearest Service Centre or other Edwards company.

 7.3 Spares